 Into yoga?
 Like the water?
 Yep that’s a thing now.
 SUP yoga has exploded in popularity in recent years.
 From paddlers enjoying a few strength training and stretching moves to full blown yoga classes that meet out on the water, it’s quite an experience.
 There are designated SUPs designed specifically for yoga.
 As you might imagine yoga styled paddle boards are super wide and have really flat, well-padded deck on which to do your yoga.

 Yeah, fishermen have slowly carved out their own niche out on the water.
 Due to their increased demand for fishing gear companies have responded by manufacturing SUPs that are meant for fishing.
 Fishing paddle boards typically come with a boat-load of tie-down contraptions and the ability to expand, add-on or secure all kinds of gear.
+In fact, you’ll find more SUP fishing accessories than you can shake a stick at.
+Check out our page on Accessories for a complete rundown on all the fishing-doodad, bells and whistles.
 Don’t worry, fishing from a SUP won’t be like standing on a surfboard with your rod in your hand.
 And because paddle boards enable a stealth-like approach to most fishing spots you’ll be sure not to scare away your next catch!

 Long Distance Paddle Boarding